-If you are ever lucky enough to share your life with a Maine Coon cat you will soon find that it has a wide variety of ways of communicating with you and showing you its feelings.
+If you are ever lucky enough to share your life with a Maine Coon cat you will soon discover it has a variety of ways of communicating and showing its feelings.

 These beautiful cats express their moods through their voices, facial expressions, and body language.
-When they want to be noticed, they will pull out all the stops to get your attention.
+When they want to be noticed, they pull out all the stops to get attention.

-How do Maine Coons show affection?
-Maine Coons are affectionate cats and will display their love of you in many ways.
-Making eye-contact, rubbing against you and purring are just a few signs of a Maine Coon’s feelings of affection towards you.
+Maine Coons are affectionate cats and will display their love in many ways.
+Making eye contact, rubbing against you and purring are just a few signs of a Maine Coon’s feelings of affection toward you.

 There are people who think Maine Coons never meow and there are those who will tell you they do.
 Both are right.